 How much time is wasted when staff are carrying out these tasks?

 The answers to these and similar questions rely on the principles of Work Study, which are defined as:

 “The systematic examination of activities in order to improve the effective use of human and other material resources.”

-Despite the range of topics incorporated in Work Study, it is convenient to divide into 2 sections:
+Despite the range of topics incorporated in Work Study, it is convenient to divide it into 2 sections:

-The techniques include selecting the most appropriate flowcharting technique, creative thinking tools, cost benefit analysis, layout planning and successful strategies for implementing improvements approved by management.
+The techniques include selecting the most appropriate flowcharting technique, creative thinking tools, cost-benefit analysis, layout planning and successful strategies for implementing improvements approved by management.

-Work Measurement (frequently referred to “Time and Motion”) is usually the component of Work Study with which companies are the least familiar.
+Work Measurement (frequently referred to as “Time and Motion”) is usually the component of Work Study with which companies are the least familiar.
 The subject is applied to define the time that a fully qualified operator should be allowed to complete a defined task at a specified work rate.

 An understanding of the principles of Work Measurement enables the trained practitioner to convert the time they observe a worker to carry out a task to the time value that the worker should take to complete this task.
 This time value is then further extended to take account of the need for relief, and for any delays and interruptions the worker may experience while carrying out the task.